jbking/demo-appengine-django-golang/README.md

+# An experimental miscellaneous code for google appengine

-# A demo sharing datastore beyond runtimes Python and Go in single Project on google appengine
+- sharing datastore beyond runtimes Python and Go in single project
+- django admin with django-nonrel

 # Python